HomeAdventure Tours10 DAYS RWENZORI MOUNTAINS

 IMG Rwenzori Mountains Challenge

-Start at Trekkers at 1,450 meters and sleep at Sine Hut at 2,596 meters being a height gain of 1,146 meters, or those who are fit and want to proceed to Kalalama Camp at 3,134 meters may do so and apart from the fantastic views gives you more time at Mutinda Camp where you may climb up to Mutinda Lookout at 3,975 meters.
+Start at Trekkers at 1,450 meters and sleep at Sine Hut at 2,596 meters with altitude gain of 1,146 meters.
+Those who are fit and want to proceed to Kalalama Camp at 3,134 meters may do so.
+Apart from the fantastic views, you get more time at Mutinda Camp where you may climb up to Mutinda Lookout at 3,975 meters.

 We start by walking up the valley floor through tall forest trees of the Afro Montane Forest Zone.
-This is a steady climb with multitudes of birds and a chance of seeing blue monkeys scampering off through the forest.
-At times visitors may see troupes of 15 to 20 black and white Colobus monkeys as they swing through the tree tops.
-There are rare sightings of the L’Hoest monkey which are part of the Bukonzo cultural emblems and are protected by the virtue of the King or Omusinga or you may hear wild chimpanzee in the distance.
+This is a steady climb with multitudes of birds and troops of Rwenzori Colobus monkeys in the forest.
+There are rare sightings of the L’Hoest monkeys, which are an emblem of Bukonzo.
+The primates are protected by the virtue of the King Omusinga of Rwenzururu kingdom.
+You may hear the pant-hoot calls of wild chimpanzee in the distance.

 There is wide variety of plant species from forest trees to bamboos thickets, low shrubs, flowers, fungi, and with many moss and lichen covered vines hanging from the tall trees creating an awesome appeal.
 Enock’s Falls are just 200 meters from Sine Hut and offer a splendid opportunity to capture a great screensaver for your memories.
 At Sine Camp 2,596 meters we have wooden huts set between tall forest trees on a narrow ridge where you may sit and enjoy the beauty of the Afro Mountain forest while you look down at a fantastic waterfall crashing over the rocks far below.